 - MO HealthNet’s Behavioral Pharmacy Management partner Relias is offering free, unlimited access to relevant COVID-19 resources/online trainings to help healthcare professionals and individuals prepare and prevent the spread of infection.

-- If you have concerns about child, report it to the Child Abuse and Neglect Hotline at 1-800-392-3738.
+If you have concerns about a child, report it to the Child Abuse and Neglect Hotline at 1-800-392-3738.
 This toll-free telephone line is answered 24 hours a day, 7 days a week.
 If a child is in immediate danger, please call 911.
 If you need to contact the Children’s Division for any other reason, please reach out to your local county office for help.